jmrosen155/jmrosen155.github.io/projects.md

 ##Coursework

-Please also check out my Github coursework repo at the link below, where I upload all of the code for my coursework (e.g. algorithms, machine learning, distributed computer systems, etc).
+Please also check out my GitHub coursework repo at the link below, where I upload all of the code for my coursework (e.g. algorithms, machine learning, distributed computer systems, etc).

 *[GitHub](https://github.com/jmrosen155/coursework)*